🛠 Windows Fix

 • Try accessing the file again

-Advanced Fix (If You Still Don’t Have Permission)
+Advanced Fixes (If You Still Don’t Have Permission)

 Enable Built-in Administrator Account